 - Not ideal for outdoor use

-- Not many style and color options available
+- Not many style and color options are available

 What do People Think About the Asics Conviction X Trainers?